ArcticSnow/TopoPyScale_Documentation/docs/04_datasetSources.md

 # extent: [East, West, South, North] boundaries.
 fd.fetch_copernicus_dem(extent=[7,10,45,47], product='COP-DEM_GLO-30-DGED/2023_1', n_download_threads=5)
 ```
-**Warning**: it happens the server hangs and the routine will need to be relaucnhed.
+**Warning**: it may happen the server hangs and the routine will need to be relaunched.
 The data are downloaded as `.tar` archive files for each tile.
 The script will unpack the archive.
 Then `gdal_merge` can be used to merge all the tiles into one single DEM with the command:

 ```bash